-In a highly competitive market you require an agency which consistently achieves results and exceeds clients' customer service expectations.
-Our Marbella based team has a proven track record in obtaining the best return for your property and our business thrives regardless of market sentiments.
-Our knowledge of the local Marbella property market and indeed the general market conditions along the Costa del Sol, our energy and enthusiasm to succeed on your behalf, are our strongest qualities.
+In a highly competitive market, as both a buyer and seller, you should use an agency who consistently achieves results and exceeds your service expectations.
+Our Marbella based team has a proven track record in obtaining the best return for our clients' properties, and our business thrives regardless of market conditions.
+Our knowledge of the entire Costa del Sol property market, plus our energy and enthusiasm to succeed on your behalf are our strongest qualities.

-If you are considering selling your property in Marbella or the Costa del Sol, please contact us for an initial consultation and market appraisal, by phone on +34 952 812 897 or 020 3930 9672 or via email, [email protected].
+If you are considering selling your property on the Costa del Sol - we cover the entire southern coastline from Malaga City to Sotogrande, please contact us for an initial consultation and market appraisal, by phone on +34 952 812 897 or from the UK on 020 3930 9672, or via email, email@example.com.

-Alternatively, please complete the following selling questionnaire and a member of the affinity Humberts team will be in touch within 24 hours.
+Alternatively, please complete the form below and a member of the affinity team will be in touch within 1 (office) hour.

 For anyone asking, 'when is the best time to sell?'
-The simple answer is, when you are ready!
-There are various months throughout the year when you find more visitors to the Costa del Sol, but we find the best time to place a property on the market for sale is immediately.
-Our attention to detail with all our direct listings, coupled with our targeted marketing, ensures your precious property is placed in front of the right clients, leading to a speedy and hassle free sales process.
+The simple answer is, 'when you are ready!'
+There are various months throughout the year when you find more visitors to the Costa del Sol, but we find the best time to place a property on the market for sale is immediately - there literally is no time like the present!
+Our attention to detail with all our direct listings - drone footage, 4k property videos and a guaranteed positions on YouTube, top quality property photographs, coupled with our unrivalled targeted marketing, ensures your precious property is placed in front of the right clients, leading to a speedy and hassle-free sales process.
+Don’t take our word for it...
+Check out all our impartial reviews on Feefo.com by clicking here.

 The following steps outline the usual process for selling a property in Spain:

-The buyers will want to make sure that the property is free of charges, encumbrances, liens and other kind of outstanding debts and therefore they will carry out certain searches.
-On the other hand, in order for us to be able to complete the sale before the notary, we will need to carry out our own searches as well.
+The buyers will want to make sure that the property is free of charges, encumbrances, and any other outstanding debts, and therefore they will carry out certain searches.
+On the other hand, in order for us to be able to complete the sale before the notary, we will need to carry out our own searches as well - when you list a property with affinity we will request all legal documents from our vendors to ensure this searching process is carried our as quickly as possible, so please make sure you have all your property documents in place before you place your property on the market!

-Providing all the searches have concluded successfully and the buyer’s Due Diligence is positive, we can go to the next step in the process which is the signing of the Private Contract.
+Providing all the searches have concluded successfully and the buyer’s due diligence is positive, we can go to the next step in the process which is the signing of the Private Contract.
 The Private Contract will set a date for completion and includes the terms to protect your interest.
-By signing the Private Contract, we make sure that the sale will proceed.
+By signing the Private Contract, you have a very secure sale, and a payment of 10% is usually made at this point by the buyer.

-In some cases, where the completion stage is scheduled straight after satisfactorily conclusion of the Due Diligence, there is no need to sign the Private Contract.
+In some cases, where the completion stage is scheduled straight after satisfactorily conclusion of the due diligence, there is no need to sign the Private Contract, instead moving from deposit stage straight to completion.

 Before the completion of the sale can take place, there are certain preparations to be carried out.